 Is it any surprise that milk has calming effects?
 Just recall those nights when Mum used to tuck you in with a glass of warm milk.
 Milk works because it contains the protein tryptophan, which is converted to serotonin.
 This neurotransmitter not only helps you to relax but also makes you sleep more soundly.

 Shrimps may be small, but in terms of their nutritious value, they are anything but.
 These small sea creatures are excellent sources of tryptophan and selenium, which are essential for staying cool.
 They also contain good amount of omega-3 fatty acids, vitamin D and B12.
 If you are worried about their cholesterol content, studies suggest that the cholesterol in shrimps may actually be good for you.

 Start the Day with T

 L-theanine is an amino acid mainly found in tea leaves and is found to reduce stress, promote relaxation and enhance mood by stimulating the production of alpha brain waves.
 Our usual awaken state is associated with beta brain waves, while the calmer and more relaxed state is alpha.
-Green tea is rich in L-theanine and a host of other compounds that make it sounds like the Superman of plant kingdom.
-It lowers risk of cardiovascular disease and cancer, reduces blood pressure and prevents hypertension, and promotes weight loss, single-handedly.
+Green tea is rich in L-theanine and a host of other compounds that make it sounds like the Superman of the plant kingdom.
+It lowers the risk of cardiovascular disease and cancer, reduces blood pressure and prevents hypertension, and promotes weight loss, single-handedly.
 Wow.

 Take off with Kiwi

-Our brain needs adequate amount of vitamin C to convert tryptophan into serotonin.
+Our brain needs an adequate amount of vitamin C to convert tryptophan into serotonin.
 In fact, the brain has a special vitamin C “pump” that draws extra vitamin C out of the blood and concentrates it in the brain.
 Kiwi fruit is one vitamin C factory that will satisfy your recommended daily intake of vitamin C with just one fruit.